Tangled: Plot

-The next morning, a palace horse named Maximus tracks down Eugene.
-Rapunzel demands a truce in honor of her birthday, and Maximus reluctantly agrees, joining them as they enter the kingdom and attend a festival in honor of the "lost princess".
-They spend the day celebrating with the townsfolk, then sail onto the lake to watch the release of the lanterns.
-Having fulfilled her dream, Rapunzel gives Eugene back the crown, and the two confess their love.
-When Eugene sees the Stabbington brothers on the shore, he walks off to apologize, and offers them the crown, but they abduct him, tying him to a ship with the crown so the royal guards will arrest him and Rapunzel will think he abandoned her.
-They then try to capture Rapunzel, but Gothel stages a "rescue" by knocking the brothers unconscious, and takes Rapunzel home.
+The next morning, Maximus tracks down Eugene and attempts to arrest him, but Rapunzel convinces them to strike a truce.
+Rapunzel and Eugene enter the kingdom and attend a festival in honor of the "lost princess".
+After a day of celebration, they sail onto the lake to watch the release of the lanterns.
+Rapunzel gives Eugene the crown, and they confess their mutual love.
+When Eugene sees the Stabbingtons on the shore, he goes to apologize and offers them the crown.
+The brothers tie him up, tricking Rapunzel into thinking he abandoned her.
+They try to capture Rapunzel, but Gothel stages a rescue by knocking them out and takes Rapunzel back to the tower.

-Eugene escapes with the help of Maximus and the pub thugs.
-Meanwhile, Rapunzel realizes she has subconsciously incorporated the kingdom's standard into her artwork all her life.
-Finally understanding that she is the "lost princess", she confronts Gothel.
-Eugene arrives at the tower, and her hair is thrown down to him.
-Upon climbing up, however, he finds she has been bound and gagged, and Gothel fatally stabs him from behind.
-She tries to drag Rapunzel to a new hiding place.
-Rapunzel offers to go willingly, if Gothel will allow her to heal Eugene.
-Gothel reluctantly agrees, but Eugene, realizing Rapunzel would be spending the rest of her life in Gothel's captivity, cuts off her hair before she can heal him.
-Gothel begins to age rapidly and turns to dust as she falls out of the tower.
+Eugene is arrested, but Maximus and the pub thugs help him escape.
+Meanwhile, Rapunzel realizes she has subconsciously incorporated the kingdom's standard, a golden sun, into her artwork throughout her life.
+Realizing that she is the "lost princess", Rapunzel confronts and disowns Gothel.
+Eugene arrives at the tower, but is tricked and impaled by Gothel with her dagger.
+Gothel attempts to take the chained and gagged Rapunzel away, but she resists, and promises to stay with Gothel if she is allowed to heal the dying Eugene.
+Gothel reluctantly agrees, but Eugene, realizing Rapunzel would spend the rest of her life in captivity, cuts off her long hair before she can heal him.
+Rapunzel's hair turns brown, and a horrified Gothel suddenly ages rapidly before falling from the tower to her death, turning to dust in the process, while Eugene dies in Rapunzel's arms.
+Rapunzel mourns Eugene, but one of her tears, which still has some of the flower's magic, revives him.

-Rapunzel mourns the loss of Eugene, and one of her tears, still having some of the sun's power, brings him back to life.
-Eugene reunites Rapunzel with her real parents, is fully pardoned for his crimes, and he and Rapunzel are married as the kingdom celebrates.
+Rapunzel and Eugene return to Corona, where Rapunzel is reunited with her birth parents, Eugene is pardoned for his crimes, and the kingdom celebrates.
+Rapunzel and Eugene eventually marry.